King Edward's School, Birmingham: Origins and New Street site

 The affairs of the school in the early part of the 18th century were dominated by a quarrel between a governor and the headmaster, but this notwithstanding, a new Georgian-inspired building was built on the New Street site between 1731 and 1734.
-In the latter part of the 18th Century four separate elementary schools and a girls' school were set up by the Foundation of the Schools of King Edward VI.
+In the latter part of the 18th century four separate elementary schools and a girls' school were set up by the Foundation of the Schools of King Edward VI.
 The school remained relatively stagnant after this until Francis Jeune was appointed Headmaster in 1835.
 He erected a new building on the same site, in the Gothic Revival style of architecture.
-This was designed by Charles Barry, who employed Augustus Welby Northmore Pugin for aspects of the interior design, generally held to be Big School and, less certainly, the decorative battlements.
-(Barry, again employing Pugin, subsequently designed the present Palace of Westminster).
+This was designed by Charles Barry, who employed Augustus Welby Northmore Pugin for aspects of the interior design, generally held to include Big School and, less certainly, the decorative battlements.
+(Barry, again employing Pugin, subsequently designed the present Palace of Westminster.)
 From within this new landmark building came several changes in the curriculum and ethos of the school.
 Sports became an important feature, through games afternoons, and the dominance of Classics was lessened by the introduction of mathematics and science.